 “There are two things I love to do”, Marjorie pipes up when asked about her baking, “the first is bake and the second is talk.
 I especially like to talk about baking.
 So I am very happy baking and talking.”
 Happy Baking to all of you!

 wcco-tv cook off

-Join Amelia Sanataniello, Frank Vascellaro and Chris Shafer at the Kitchen Stage on Friday, April 6 at 7:00pm as they host the WCCO-TV cook off!
+Attendees joined Amelia Sanataniello, Frank Vascellaro and Chris Shafer at the Kitchen Stage on Friday, April 6 at 7:00pm as they hosted the WCCO-TV cook off!

 Amelia Santaniello co-anchors the 5p.m., 6p.m. and 10p.m. news Monday through Friday at WCCO.
 Ten years after being with WCCO, her husband, Frank Vascellaro, joined her as co-anchor.
 They’re the first married couple to co-anchor a news program in the Twin Cities.
 Amelia started her career at WUSA in Washington, D.C., where she was a reporter trainee.
 From there, she went to WETM-TV in Elmira, N.Y., to WNEP-TV in Scranton/Wilkes-Barre, Pa., to WTIC-TV in Hartford, Conn.

 Amelia grew up in a career military family and lived in Virginia (where she was born), Japan and Texas.